-Megan Stielstra is the author of Once I Was Cool and Everyone Remain Calm, and her next collection, The Wrong Way To Save Your Life, is forthcoming in 2017 from Harper Perennial.
-Her work appears in the Best American Essays, Poets & Writers, Guernica, Buzzfeed, PANK, The Rumpus, and elsewhere, and she recently joined The New York Times as a contributing opinion writer.
-A longtime company member with 2nd Story, she tells stories for all sorts of theaters, festivals, and bars (many, many bars) including the Goodman, Steppenwolf, Neo-Futurarium, Museum of Contemporary Art, and regularly with The Paper Machete live news magazine at The Green Mill, as well as Chicago Public Radio, National Public Radio, and Radio National Australia.
+Megan Stielstra is the author of three collections: The Wrong Way To Save Your Life, Once I Was Cool, and Everyone Remain Calm.
+Her work appears in the Best American Essays, New York Times, Chicago Tribune, Chicago Reader, Poets & Writers, The Believer, Longreads, Tin House, Guernica, Catapult, LitHub, Buzzfeed Reader, The Rumpus, and elsewhere.
+A longtime company member with 2nd Story, she has told stories for National Public Radio, Radio National Australia, Museum of Contemporary Art, Goodman Theatre, and regularly with The Paper Machete live news magazine at The Green Mill.
 She teaches creative nonfiction at Northwestern University.

 She lives in Chicago with her husband, their kid, and two dogs.